-The development of the proposed algorithm was motivated by the need for an approach that could be easily extended to tackle more complex classification/prediction problems for PCa.
-In this Section, we will discuss an extension of our proposed algorithm to classifying the ordinal outcome $G$ defined in Section \ref{sec2}, i.e. the clinical significance of PCa, which is critical for selecting appropriate treatment in clinical practice.
+The proposed method was motivated by the need for an approach that could be easily extended to tackle more complex classification/prediction problems for PCa.
+In this Section, we will discuss an extension of our method to classifying the ordinal outcome $G$ defined in Section \ref{sec2}, i.e., the clinical significance of PCa, which is critical for selecting appropriate treatments in clinical practice.